Eduard Stehlík

 Eduard Stehlík (born 30 March 1965) is a Czech historian and writer, and Vice Director at the Institute for Military History in Prague.

-He graduated from the Faculty of Philosophy at Charles University, and has worked at the Institute for Military History since 1989, focusing on Czechoslovak military history.
+Stehlík graduated from the Faculty of Philosophy at Charles University, and has worked at the Institute for Military History since 1989, focusing on Czechoslovak military history.
 He has also cooperated with Czech Television.
 He was declared an honorary citizen of Lidice on 27 October 2006.

-He is a founding signatory of the Prague Declaration on European Conscience and Communism.
+Stehlík is a founding signatory of the Prague Declaration on European Conscience and Communism.

-On 2 June 2020 Stehlík announced candidacy for the Senate as a Nominee of the Civic Democratic Party.
+On 2 June 2020, Stehlík announced candidacy for the Senate as a Nominee of the Civic Democratic Party.